Independent Scotch Whisky Bottlers Available in Israel

 Lady Of The Glen

 Lady of the Glen is the brand name of Hannah Whisky Merchants ltd, a privately owned independent bottler of Scotch Whisky based in Dunfermline, Scotland.
 I have never tried anything from this company but Ralfy Mitchel holds their produce in very high regard.
-So, it deserved a try at some point.
+So, it deserves a try at some point.

 Available in Israel from https://www.alphabetwhisky.com/